rkapr/UMAMI/new_results/Readme.md

 ?
 Do correction for differences in sequencing depth, sequence length?

-Gene wise
+#Gene wise

-(Please see heatmaps in ByGene folder for all UMAMIt genes)
+(Please see heatmaps in ByGene folder for all UMAMIt genes, corrected for seq depth and gene length using GeTMM.
+Also included counts and normalised expression csv files)

-Triads
+#Triads

 Grain data ERP004505